ecp-eth/comments-monorepo/apps/indexer-app/README.md

-# Ethereum Comments Protocol Indexer App
+# Ethereum Comments Protocol Dashboard App

-The Ethereum Comments Protocol Indexer App is a [Next.js](https://nextjs.org/) management dashboard that enables developers to manage their applications and webhooks for [Ethereum Comments Protocol](https://docs.ethcomments.xyz/) events.
+The Ethereum Comments Protocol Dashboard App is a [Next.js](https://nextjs.org/) management dashboard that enables developers to manage their applications and webhooks for [Ethereum Comments Protocol](https://docs.ethcomments.xyz/) events.
 Monitor webhook deliveries, view analytics, and configure event subscriptions through an intuitive web interface.
+Visit [dashboard.ethcomments.xyz](https://dashboard.ethcomments.xyz) to use the app.

 ## Features